Mateusz-Szotynski/hybrid-cloud-strongswan-azure/README.md

 **How to run**

 1. Install strongSwan on clear VM with linux (https://docs.strongswan.org/docs/latest/install/install.html)
-2. Set up Azure infrastructure with terraform files from `azure/`
+2. Set up Azure infrastructure with terraform files from `azure/` and adjust **variable.tf** file to your needs
-3. Copy config from `config/`, update with your IPs, secret and paste it to the `/etc/swanctl/conf.d/`
+3. Copy config file from `config/`, update with your IPs, secret and paste it to the `/etc/swanctl/conf.d/`
 4. Load connections:

     sudo swanctl --load-all